fluent/fluent-plugin-kafka/README.md

       compression_codec   (none|gzip|snappy) :default => none
     </match>

-Supports following Poseidon::Producer options.
+Supports following ruby-kafka's producer options.

-- max_send_retries — default: 3 — Number of times to retry sending of messages to a leader.
+- max_send_retries — default: 1 — Number of times to retry sending of messages to a leader.
 - required_acks — default: 0 — The number of acks required per request.
-- ack_timeout_ms — default: 1500 — How long the producer waits for acks.
+- ack_timeout — default: 5 — How long the producer waits for acks.
+The unit is seconds.
-- compression_codec - default: none - The codec the producer uses to compress messages.
+- compression_codec - default: nil - The codec the producer uses to compress messages.

-See also [Poseidon::Producer](http://www.rubydoc.info/github/bpot/poseidon/Poseidon/Producer) for more detailed documentation about Poseidon.
+See also [Kafka::Client](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Client) for more detailed documentation about Poseidon.

 This plugin supports compression codec "snappy" also.
 Install snappy module before you use snappy compression.